department-of-veterans-affairs/vets-website/content/pages/employment/employers/support-veteran-employees.md

 </div>

-If your company hasn't previously hired Veterans, learn about how you can design and create a Veterans hiring initiative. <br>
+If your company hasn’t previously hired Veterans, learn about how you can design and create a Veterans hiring initiative. <br>
 [Go to the Veterans Hiring Toolkit](http://www.dol.gov/vets/ahaw/index.htm). <br> A Vocational Rehabilitation & Employment (VR&E) Employment Coordinater can help if you’re interested in hiring Veterans with service-connected disabilities. <br>
 [Find a VR&E Employment Coordinator](https://www.benefits.va.gov/VOCREHAB/docs/EmploymentCoordinators.xls). <br>
-Your company may receive a tax credit of up to $9,600 for every eligible Veteran hired through the Work Opportunity Tax Credit, which is administered by the Department of Labor. <br> [Learn more about tax credits for hiring veterans]( https://www.doleta.gov/business/incentives/opptax/eligible.cfm#Veterans).
+Your company could receive a tax credit of up to $9,600 for every eligible Veteran hired through the Work Opportunity Tax Credit, which is administered by the Department of Labor. <br> [Learn more about tax credits for hiring Veterans]( https://www.doleta.gov/business/incentives/opptax/eligible.cfm#Veterans).

 VR&E also provides employers with other benefits through the Special Employer Incentives (SEI) program.
-An employer that hires a Veteran with a service-connected disability who's been approved for VR&E services may be eligible for reimbursements of up to 50% of the Veteran’s salary for 6 months to offset training costs. <br> [Read more about the VR&E program](/employment/vocational-rehab-and-employment/), **or** <br>
+An employer that hires a Veteran with a service-connected disability who’s been approved for VR&E services may be eligible for reimbursements of up to 50% of the Veteran’s salary for 6 months to offset training costs. <br> [Read more about the VR&E program](/employment/vocational-rehab-and-employment/), **or** <br>
 Call <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. (<abbr title="eastern time">ET</abbr>).

 Employers participating in an on-the-job training (OJT) program can hire a Veteran at the apprenticeship wage and VA will supplement that wage with GI Bill payments.
 The training often results in permanent, full-time employment and provides employers with a well-trained Veteran employee.